abbioinfo/runPOISED/README.md

 ```

 You can monitor the log file within $PROJECTNAME (e.g. POISED_XXXYYYXX).
 This may take a while (6-8 hours), depending upon the hardware.
-If you want faster execution change method from 'e' to 'x' .
+If you want faster execution change method (in CyAnno.py) from 'e' to 'x' .
 Here 'x' stands for XGboost and 'e' stands for 'ensemble'.

 ### Step 4.3 Check the output files
 The most important output files are *XXX_labelled.csv* file.
 Each CSV file contains (normalized) marker expression profile for a given sample.
 The last column contains the predicted labels.